American Psycho (musical): London (2013-14)

+Broadway (2016)

 Following its premiere production, a workshop of the musical was held in January 2015 in New York City.
 The same year, the musical was scheduled to open in Broadway in March 2016, following previews from February 19, at a yet unknown Shubert theater.
 Lead casting would include Benjamin Walker in the lead role of Patrick Bateman, reprising his role from the 2011 workshop.
 The musical had a preview performances at the Gerald Schoenfeld Theatre on March 24, 2016.
 Tony Award winner Alice Ripley joined the cast as Patrick Bateman's mother and Mrs. Wolfe, along with Tony Award nominee Jennifer Damiano as Jean, and Heléne Yorke as Evelyn Williams.
 Damiano previously worked with Sheik in the original production of Spring Awakening on Broadway, as well as with co-starring opposite Ripley as Mother and Daughter in the original production of Next to Normal.

-The musical had a closing date of June 5, 2016 for the Broadway production, after 27 previews and 54 regular performances.
+The musical had a closing date of June 5, 2016, for the Broadway production, after 27 previews and 54 regular performances.

+Sydney (2019)

 The Australian premiere production opened at the Hayes Theatre in Sydney on May 10, 2019, and played until June 14, completely selling out their season.
 This production was directed by Alex Berlage and starred Ben Gerrard as Patrick Bateman.
 The production received nine Sydney Theatre Awards, and transferred to the Sydney Opera House's Playhouse for a season in June 2021 before a limited Australian tour.

+Chicago (2023)

+The Chicago premiere production opened at the Chopin Theatre on September 29, 2023, and played until December 10, after completely selling out the run of nine previews and 45 regular performances.
+This production was directed by Derek Van Barham and starred Kyle Patrick as Patrick Bateman.
+The production received four Joseph Jefferson awards, including Best Musical, Best Director, and Best Principal Performer.

+Washington D.C.
+(2024)

+The Washington, D.C. area premiere production opened at Monumental Theatre Company on June 28, 2024, and ran through July 28.
+This production was directed by Michael Windsor, with Music Direction by Marika Countouris and starred Kyle Dalsimer as Patrick Bateman.
+Once again, the production was re-imagined, this time with an immersive experience in a black box theater, where the theatre is transformed to feel like a New York City club in the 1980s, with seating on three of four sides and an open bar throughout the performance.
+The production received two Helen Hayes Awards, including Best Ensemble and Best Lead Performance for Dalsimer.

+Japan (2025)

+A Japanese adaption opened at New National Theatre, Tokyo in March 30, 2025, and is scheduled to run through April 30, in multiple cities in Japan.